On the stabilisation of locked tearing modes in ITER and other large tokamaks: Introduction

-\textit{Introduction -} While a high thermal pressure is desirable for tokamak performance, it can destabilise neoclassical tearing modes (NTMs), giving rise to magnetic islands which degrade confinement and cause disruptions.
-Typically, NTMs initially rotate with the background plasma, then decelerate due to the torque from a resistive wall and eventually lock to the machine error field.
-NTMs are stabilised e.g. by using radio-frequency current drive (CD) \cite{reiman_suppression_1983}.
+While a high thermal pressure is desirable for tokamak performance, it can lead to the destabilisation of neoclassical tearing modes (NTMs), giving rise to magnetic islands which degrade confinement and cause disruptions.
+Typically, NTMs initially rotate with the background plasma, then decelerate due to the torque from interaction with a resistive wall surrounding the plasma, and finally lock to the machine error field.
+NTMs can be stabilised e.g. by using radio-frequency current drive (CD) \cite{reiman_suppression_1983}.